samtay/so/README.md

 cargo install so --no-default-features --features ncurses-backend
 ```

-See more information on this choice
+See more information about this choice
 [here](https://github.com/gyscos/cursive/wiki/Backends).

 ## contributions